djsmedes/nyt-letterboxed-solver/README.md

 Do note that I'm not using the official word list used by NYT, which is proprietary.
 In fact the word list I'm using isn't even in the repo.
-In order to actually run this, you will need a newline-delimited word list named `wl-nocaps-nodubs.txt` in the same directory as the code.
+In order to actually run this, you will need a newline-delimited word list named `wl.txt` in the same directory as the code.

 I used a wordlist sourced from SCOWL (https://github.com/en-wl/wordlist).